amanTHEBreaker/Google-Search-Fetcher-using-serpapi/README.md

 # Google-Search-Fetcher-using-serpapi
- Android app whcih google(serpapi) to execute searches and fetch the results
+ Android app which google(serpapi) to execute searches and fetch the results